-According to the Alzheimer’s Association, one in three seniors suffer from Alzheimer’s or another form of dementia in the United States.
-And six in 10 people with dementia have a tendency to wander.
+According to the Alzheimer’s Association, six in 10 people with dementia have a tendency to wander.
 So it’s not a matter of if residents will wander, but when.
 Luckily, there are ways to help prevent patient wandering.
 Convergint Technologies can implement a wander management solution.

 Convergint Account Executive Hannah DeVries works with a large, nationwide senior living organization and is experienced in helping administrators determine the best wander management solution for their specific community.